ptejada/darkroom/README.md

 The library API is inspired by the options and actions that an image editor GUI would have.
 The result is a fluent and descriptive OOP driven API which replaces the long functions with a lot of arguments.

-There are three major components you should be aware of: The *Editor*, *Image* and *Recipes*.
-In a nutshell, the *Editor* is use to create the *Image* object(s) and the *Recipes* are the actions that manipulate the image like crop and resize.
+There are three major components you should be aware of: The *Editor*, *Image* and *Tools*.
+In a nutshell, the *Editor* is use to create the *Image* object(s) and the *Tools* are the actions that manipulate the image like crop and resize.

 ### Code Examples
 Use the editor to open an image: